stewartSG/flightsearch/README.md

 # FlightSearch v0.1

+# Known issues
+- Hamburger menu on mobile is experiencing issues, will be fixed as part of hotfixes today
+- Style guide forms section needs some updating to refresh old components phased out
+- Style guide sections for utility has some templating issues that is causing navigational problems

 # Special Notes:
 - Demo Site is available via : http://188.166.212.240/
 - Access the styleguide generated via Hologram via : http://188.166.212.240/styleguide/bases.html
 - Access the actual flight results page via : http://188.166.212.240/result

+# Usability Test Notes:
+- So far, project is tested on iPad Air 2, Macbook Retina on OSX Yosemite, iPhone 6 on Safari / Chrome and seems to be working fine in terms of responsiveness and usability.
+- Hamburger menu issue is to be fixed in next hotfix push

 ## 1.0 Browsers Supported
 - In order to be compatible with as many devices as possible, we support the following browsers : Google Chrome, Mozilla Firefox 3.6+, Opera 12+, Safari 5+, Internet Explorer 9